shanmugakarna/reinvent2014-scalable-site-management/opsworks-easy-deploy/README.md

 * `--opsworks-region`: AWS region that OpsWorks is in (default: `us-east-1`) *Note: this is not the region your instances are in, but the region OpsWorks endpoints are in*
 * `--elb-region`: AWS region your Elastic Load Balancer is in (default: `us-east-1`)

+### update_cookbooks

+* Requires no argument/options, this command updates the cookbook cache on all the instances.

 ### deploy

 * `--application`: Application shortname within OpsWorks